stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 - We change the number of vertices in the drawing command.

 - The default drawing primitive is a _triangle strip_ which has alternating winding orders.
-The quad consists of two triangles
+The quad consists of two triangles:
-    1. counter-clockwise with vertices 012 and
+    1. counter-clockwise with vertices 012
-    2. clockwise 123.
+    2. and clockwise 123.

 This should result in something like the following: